tripod31/get_lyric/README.md

 These file is useful for foo_uie_lyrics3(foobar2000 plugin to display lyric).They can be used by "local File Search" source.
 write2tag:
 The script puts lyric to unsynced lyrics tag of mp3.
+If lyric contains text like
+>[00:00.00]lyric text

+,lyric is saved to synced lyrics tag.Otherwise it is saved to unsynced lyrics tag.

 The script put some debug information to "get_lyrics.log",in current directory.